College GPA Calculator. This is the best free online tool that helps you to find your school or college grade point average.

 You can add an infinite number of courses in the calculator.
 There is no specific limit for that.

-No, you can not run this calculator offline.
+No, you can not run this offline.
 You must have an active internet connection and a smart device to use the tool.